-Just like a cat on a hot tin roof, someone anxious can’t sit still or think straight.
-If you’re feeling tense before an exam or uneasy during a job interview, similes like as nervous as a long-tailed cat in a room full of rocking chairs” or like a deer caught in headlights” convey emotional turmoil in a relatable way.
+Just like a cat, someone anxious can’t sit still or think straight.
+If you’re feeling tense before an exam or uneasy during a job interview, similes like as anxious as a bird in a storm convey emotional turmoil in a relatable way.

 As anxious as a bird in a storm